msi-cad-vw/.github/profile/README.md

 After that, execute this script and the services will be built and deployed to Google Cloud automatically.

 Startup: Execute `google_cloud_push.sh`
-1. Database API Image
+1. Database Service
-   1. Builds database API-Image
+   1. Builds Database API Service Image
-   2. Pushes the database API Image to Google Cloud
+   2. Pushes the built Image to Google Cloud
-   3. Runs the image and creates the container on Google Cloud with the environment variable for the MongoDB Connection
+   3. Runs the Image and creates the container on Google Cloud
-2. Frontend
+2. Frontend Service
-   1. Builds frontend out of the Dockerfile with a creation argument (URL)
+   1. Builds the Frontend Image based on the Dockerfile with a creation argument (URL)
-   2. Pushes the frontend Image to Google Cloud
+   2. Pushes the Frontend Image to Google Cloud
-   3. Runs the image and creates the container on Google Cloud
+   3. Runs the Image and creates the container on Google Cloud

 ### Firestore

 The database is not outsourced to a "NoSQL" in Firebase on Google Cloud.

-To setup the database on Google, the following steps has to be done, based on following [Description](https://firebase.google.com/docs/firestore/quickstart?hl=de)
+To setup the database on Google, the following steps have to be done, based on this [description](https://firebase.google.com/docs/firestore/quickstart).
-1. Setup Firestore Database (Name: `(default)` (no extra costs))
+1. Setup Firestore Database (Name `(default)` for no extra costs)
 2. Setup Development Environment:
    1. Configure local: `gcloud auth application-default login`
-   2. Save the data in a local file and set `export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"`
+   2. Save the data in a local file and execute `export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"` with `KEY_PATH` being the path to this file.
    3. Copy the file to a path, that can be linked as `env-variable` in the Docker-Compose or the `execute_locally.sh`
 3. Configure everything in the `C#` Code

 ### Object Storage

-Objects (like images) are stored in the object storage.
+Large files (i. e. images) are persistently stored in Google Object Storage.

-To setup the object storage (buckets), the following steps has to be done:
+To setup the object storage (buckets), the following steps have to be done:
-1. Create a "msi-cad-vw-bucket"
+1. Create a bucket: `msi-cad-vw-bucket`
-2. Add a service-account with the Role `Storage Object Viewer` (and a `Owner` Role (not best practice))
+2. Add a Service Account with the Role `Storage Object Viewer` (and an `Owner` Role (not best practice))
-3. Add a key to the service-account and download the `JSON-File`
+3. Add a key to the Service Account and download the `JSON-File`
 4. Local setup:
-   1. Link the Service account with the environment variable, pointing on the file
+   1. Link the Service account with the environment variable, pointing to the file
    2. Start the database-container with: `docker run --volume /home/maren/.config/gcloud:/var/lib --env GOOGLE_APPLICATION_CREDENTIALS=/var/lib/application_default_credentials.json --env GOOGLE_SERVICE_ACCOUNT_CREDENTIALS=/var/lib/msi-cad-vw-private-key.json  -p 8080:8080 cloud-database`
 5. Setup in Cloud:
    1. Configure a secret with the `private-key` (JSON-File)
    2. Set the secret as a volume: https://cloud.google.com/run/docs/configuring/services/secrets#console
-   3. optional: Set an environment variable to the volume
+   3. Optional: Set an environment variable to the volume
-   4. Link the Service account to the `gcloud-volume`: path: `mnt/secret/msi-cad-vw-secret`
+   4. Link the Service account to the `gcloud-volume` path: `mnt/secret/msi-cad-vw-secret`